6 Ways To Let Go Of Someone You Never Thought You'd Say Goodbye To

 When you meet someone you fall for and build a relationship over a period of months or years, only to part ways, the damage done can haunt you for years -- even decades -- to come.

 People are the most important aspects of anyone’s life because people have the ability to change us in ways nothing else can.

-The right person can turn hell into heaven, and the wrong person, heaven into hell.
+The right person can make everything better — and the wrong person can make everything worse.
 Sometimes we find that the very same individual is capable of both.

 Relationships that start off great often end in tears of despair.
 It’s not something that one can often predict during the onset of a relationship; it almost always catches us entirely by surprise.